Sustainability Information

 Information regarding the Open-End Investment Fund BRD Diverso which promotes environmental and social characteristics

 (a) Summary The Open-End Investment Fund BRD Diverso (FDI BRD Diverso) is a diversified financial product aiming to achieve favorable returns under favorable conditions in relevant financial markets, while limiting potential losses.
 The investment fund promotes environmental and social characteristics by building a diversified portfolio through allocating resources in financial instruments (shares, bonds, money market instruments) that have improved environmental, social, and governance (ESG) characteristics at the aggregate portfolio level; however, the fund does not have a sustainable investment objective nor does it aim to have a minimum proportion of sustainable investments.
 The fund will invest at least 75% in financial instruments aligned with environmental and social characteristics.
 To support investment decisions, ESG analysis will complement the established evaluation of financial information.
-For selecting financial instruments (shares, bonds, UCITS traded as ETFs, and money market instruments), the Fund will use specific ESG methods, such as “positive screening” and “negative screening” and the use of ESG scores from a recognized external data provider (Morningstar - Sustainalytics) to build a portfolio with improved environmental, social, and governance characteristics, aiming to contribute to reducing environmental and social risks.
+For selecting financial instruments (shares, bonds, exchange traded UCITS in the form of ETFs classified as Article 8 funds according to Regulation (EU) 2019/2088 and exchange traded UCITS in the form of ETFs classified as article 9 funds according to Regulation (EU) 2019/2088, and money market instruments), the Fund will use specific ESG methods, such as “positive screening” and “negative screening” and the use of ESG scores from a recognized external data provider (Morningstar - Sustainalytics) to build a portfolio with improved environmental, social, and governance characteristics, aiming to contribute to reducing environmental and social risks.

 (b) No Sustainable Investment Objective This financial product promotes environmental or social characteristics but does not have sustainable investments as its objective nor aims to have a minimum proportion of sustainable investments.